WeChat downloads soared due to Trump’s failed ban

 Want to increase our app’s download numbers?
 One way to do that is to get President Trump to threaten to ban your app.
-At least that’s what’s worked for WeChat over the weekend, which saw its Friday and Saturday download number soar by 517% week over week, according to data from app marketing research firm Sensor Tower.
+At least that’s what worked for WeChat over the weekend, which saw its Friday and Saturday download numbers soar by 517% week over week, according to data from app marketing research firm Sensor Tower.

 WeChat, as well as TikTok, were both threatened by Trump with bans on downloading the apps in America due to alleged national security concerns.
 Those concerns revolved around the possibility that both apps could send data on U.S. users directly to the Chinese government.
 Neither ban, however, ended up taking place as TikTok reached a deal with Oracle and Walmart to be its trusted technology partner in the U.S., and, on Sunday, a U.S. judge temporarily blocked the WeChat ban from going into effect due to concerns it would violate WeChat users’ First Amendment rights.